 Explore the world of clay and ceramics in a three-dimensional mode.
-In this class you will develop basic hand building techniques of pinch, coil, and slab, and learn surface decoration and glazing basics.
+In this class, students will develop basic hand-building techniques of pinch, coil, and slab, and learn surface decoration and glazing basics.
 Students will complete several unique projects intended to spark individual expression by transforming clay into both functional objects and fanciful clay sculptures.
 With one of the few kilns available on Staten Island, projects are fired at Wagner College.
 No previous experience with clay required.

 Tuition: $299 (Includes materials)

 Expressive Kids Art

 Saturdays, February 1 – May 2 | No class February 15 or April 11 | 10:30 a.m.–12 p.m.